marikomakhm/ada-project/README.md

 This is the most important file.
 It links all the above datasets together and allows us to understand the connections between them.

 - start ID: contains the start ID of an edge
-- end ID: contanis the end ID of an edge
+- end ID: contains the end ID of an edge
 - type of edge: describe the edges (intermediary of, registered address, etc.)

 ### Other datasets